 As this example suggests, inquiry-based instruction is an art rather than a science, and in practice, it requires immense preparation and skill on the part of the instructor.
 Thus, schools and districts adopting this approach should provide substantial professional development and coaching for teachers.
 Poor implementation can be detrimental, leaving students to struggle without adequate support.

-When executed correctly, inquiry-based learning can significantly boost achievement, especially in later grades.
-But completely dismissing memorization and direct teaching in the early grades is misguided and risks stunting mathematical development in young learners.
+When executed correctly, inquiry-based learning can significantly boost achievement, especially in later grades, and potentially start to diversify the broken pipeline of students into advanced programs.
 A “both/and” approach that considers when direct versus inquiry-based teaching is appropriate will build the strongest number sense.
 And especially in middle and high school, well-planned inquiry-based lessons could transform STEM classes for the better.